virbula/proxmox-backup/docs/storage.rst

 Removable datastores are created on the the device with the given relative path that is specified on creation.
 In order to use a datastore on multiple PBS instances, it has to be created on one, and added with ``Reuse existing datastore`` checked on the others.
-The path you set on creation is how multiple datastores on a signle device are identified.
-So When adding on a new PBS instance, it has to match what was set on creation.
+The path you set on creation is how multiple datastores on a single device are identified.
+So when adding on a new PBS instance, it has to match what was set on creation.

 .. code-block:: console